Need reading glasses? New FDA-approved eye drops could replace them, research finds - NewsBreak

 According to an October release from AbbVie , the clinical trial involved 750 people between the ages of 40 and 55.
 A “statistically significant proportion” of those treated with the drops gained the ability to read three additional lines on a reading charge.

-The most common side effects, according to the release, are headache and eye redness.Copyright 2021 Nexstar Media Inc. All rights reserved.
+The most common side effects, according to the release, are headaches and eye redness.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0